 - Q. Name some ways in which computers are classified. - Q. What is a minicomputer? - Q. What is a microcomputer? - Q. Differentiate between analog and digital computers? - Q. What are mainframe computers?
-What are they used for? - Q. How many generations of computers languages are there? - Q. Give three characteristic features of Third / Fourth / Fifth generation of computer languages.
+What are they used for? - Q. How many generations of computers languages are there? - Q. Give three characteristic features of Third / Fourth / Fifth generation of computer languages. - Q. What is a computer language? - Q. What are three main types of language translator?

-After explaining the chapter, let the students do the course book exercises given on Pages 15 and 16 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 16 and 17 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 15 to 17 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 18 of the main course book to imbibe Problem Solving & Logical Reasoning skill.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 17 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 18 of the main course book will enhance the ability of the students and serve as a Digital Literacy activity.